aws/aws-cdk/packages/@aws-cdk/aws-chatbot/README.md

 resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cfn-customresource.html) is added
 to the stack that pre-creates the log group as part of the stack deployment, if it already doesn't exist, and sets the correct log retention period (never expire, by default).

-*Further note* that, if the log group already exists and the `logRetention` is not set, the custom resource will reset the log retention to never expire even if it was configured with a different value.